sachsbl/poky/README.md

 -----
 Minimalist application for running 'poky' tasks that process things using parameters.
 Can be run on-demand, with no charges incurred when not actually processing something.
-Provides a simple REST API to initiate processing and provide parameters.
+Provides a simple, testable REST API to initiate processing and provide parameters.

 Fargate FAQ:
 https://aws.amazon.com/fargate/faqs/